kosciej/rustyHPSDR/README.md

 I am using WDSP as an extern C library so you need to install my port of WDSP on [github](https://github.com/g0orx/wdsp.git).
 I have not currently implemented a Rust wrappper so all the calls to it have to be wrapped with "unsafe { ... }".

 You will need to install Rust and Cargo.
-See [Rust install](https://www.rust-lang.org/tools/install) for information on istalling Rust and Cargo.
+See [Rust install](https://www.rust-lang.org/tools/install) for information on installing Rust and Cargo.

 # When the application is run it will first discovery all the HPSDR compatable devices on the nework interfaces.